Killochan Castle

 Killochan Castle is a 16th-century L-plan tower house about 3 mi north east of Girvan, South Ayrshire, Scotland, north of the Water of Girvan, and south of Burnhead.

 The castle is well-preserved and occupied.
-It has been a Grade A Listed building since 1971.
+It has been a Category A Listed building since 1971.

 History

 From the 14th century the Cathcart family owned the property.
 Robert Cathcart of Killochan died at the battle of Flodden in 1513.
 When the Kennedys of Cassillis and Bargany feuded the Cathcarts supported their Bargany neighbours, with John Cathcart, who built the castle, commanding the rearguard at the battle of Pennyglen.

 The present castle, dating from 1581, probably replaces an earlier one on the same, or a nearby, site.
 A wing and two extra floors were added to the tower in 1586 by Jhone Cathcart.
 Some outbuildings were demolished during the 18th century and "a beautifully proportioned new wing, courtyard and gatehouse" were added.

 In the late 19th century the castle was owned by Col. Alexander Brown Grant MVO DL and his wife Helen Underwood Marr, parents to Rev Alexander Brown Grant.